 6:00am PT by THR Staff

-Hosted by THR tech editor Carolyn Giardina, Behind the Screen features conversations with the artists behind the making of motion pictures and series, including directors, cinematographers, composers, editors and sound pros.
+Hosted by THR tech editor Carolyn Giardina, Behind the Screen features interviews with directors, cinematographers, editors and other artists behind the making of motion pictures and series.

 Hear it all below on Behind the Screen — and be sure to subscribe to the podcast to never miss an exciting episode.